aaronaddleman/aaronaddleman.github.io/resume.md

 Collaborating across multiple projects to assist importing of automation into Chef environment while keeping to preferred procedures.

+* Provided solutions for F5 iRules to match business needs for specific projects

 * Contributed code changes to existing tools to expedite importing automation into Chef

 * Coordinated and implemented application deployments into production environment